How to Turn on Night Mode on iPhone Camera the Simple Way

 10. Why do Night Mode colors sometimes look unnatural?

-• Tapping on the subject to adjust focus and exposure
+• Tap the subject to refine focus and exposure

-• Editing “Warmth” or “Tint” in the Photos app
+• Adjust Warmth or Tint in the Photos app

 Conclusion